Fuchida/abdulsalim.com/README.md

 fuchida.me
 ==========

 Personal site about who I am and what I do.
+The layout and structure was inspired by [John Yerhot' site](http://john.yerhot.org/)